day8/re-frame/README.md

 A `component` like `greet` is like the templates you'd find in Django, Rails, Handlebars or Mustache -- it maps data to HTML -- except for two massive differences:
 - you have the full power of ClojureScript available to you (generating a Clojure data structure).
 The downside is that these are not "designer friendly" HTML templates.
-- these components are reactive.
-When their input Signals change, they are automatically rerun, producing new Hiccup (fresh DOM!).
+- these templates are reactive.
+When their input Signals change, they are automatically rerun, producing new DOM.
 Reagent adroitly shields you from the details, but the renderer of any `component` is wrapped by a `reaction`.
 If any of the the "inputs" to that render change, the render is rerun.

 ### React etc.

-Okay, so we have some one-way, reactive, async, discrete FRP-ish data flow happening here.
+Okay, so we have some unidirectional, reactive, async, discrete FRP-ish data flow happening here.

 Question: To which ocean does this river flow?
 Answer: The DOM ocean.

+Here's the flow in full:
 ```
 app-db  -->  components  -->  Hiccup  -->  Reagent  -->  VDOM  -->  React  --> DOM
 ```